huohuoren4/docs/python/pytest/how_to_guides/warning.md

 This test will fail if `myfunction` does not issue a deprecation warning when called with a `17` argument.

-## Asserting warnings with the warns function
+## Asserting warnings with the warns function {#asserting-warnings-with-the-warns-function}

 You can check that code raises a particular warning using `pytest.warns()`, which works in a similar manner to `raises` (except that `raises` does not capture all exceptions, only the `expected_exception`):